-Never before have more people been engaged with art.
+Never before have more people been engaged with art and has there been such demand in Sydney art for sale.
 While each collector is guided by a unique set of decision-making factors when acquiring works, several key themes and demographic variances stand out.

 1. Core buying motivations